 You will normally only need to see me once.
 This is because of my advanced techniques and innovative methods.
 If you have more than one dog you wish me to treat, I charge £900.00 for each extra dog.

-If you wish to see me on a weekend the charge will be £1,700.00 for the one dog.
+If you wish to see me on a weekend the charge will be £1,300 for one dog.

 See Contact for details of my phone numbers and e-mail.

 “If you think it’s expensive to hire a professional, then wait until you hire an amateur.
 Doesn’t your dog deserve the best?

 Next Puppy Class in Hampton is 6.30 /7.30 pm Tuesday 10th March 2020

 This will be a six-week course with competitions prizes and a Diploma at the end

 My classes normally fill up very quickly, therefore, it is important to book up early if possible.

 Socialisation early in your puppies lifecycle is critical to the well-being and behaviour of your dog in later life.
 This type of socialisation has been shown to be so beneficial, that it should be the most important and overriding factor in your pups life between 8 and 18 weeks of age.